go101/immutable-value-proposal/README.md

 This proposal doesn't guarantee some values referenced by `*.fixed` values will never be modified.
 (This is more a feature than a problem.)

-This proposal will make `bytes.TrimXXX` functions need some duplicate versions for mutable and immutable arguments.
+This proposal will make `bytes.TrimXXX` (and some others) functions need some duplicate versions for mutable and immutable arguments.
 This problem should be solved by future possible generics feature.

 ### Go 1 incompatible cases

 The followings are the incompatible cases I'm aware of now.
-1. `fixed` may be used as an non-exported identifier in old user code.
+1. `fixed` may be used as non-exported identifiers in old user code.
    It should be easy for the `go fix` command to modify these uses to others.
+   (Using `const` to replace `fixed` can avoid this incompatible case, but may cause some confusions.)
 1. Another incompatible case is caused by the fact that `*.mutable` interface value can't be assigned to `*.fixed` interface values.
    When the parameters of a function, such as the `fmt.Print` function, are changed to immutable types, then some old user code will fail to compile.